BarisAlbayrakIEEE/lock_free/README.md

 This blocking algorithm is choosen to satisfy **the stcict temporal FIFO**.
 The producers push one-by-one and the consumers pop one-by-one.

-On the other hand, in my design, the FIFO invariant is relaxed to provide the FIFO order **only logically** such that the producers and consumers walk through an ordered buffer of slots.
+On the other hand, in my design, the FIFO invariant is relaxed to provide the FIFO order **logically** such that the producers and consumers walk through an ordered buffer of slots.
 As the temporal FIFO is excluded, the head and tail pointers can be advanced freely.
 Hence, the CAS operation used by the queue of liblfds can safely be replaced by a fetch_add operation: